 - A fine that doesn’t exceed 10,000 dollars

-- Eight, six, or three years in prison
+- Three, six, or eight years in prison

-- Formal probation, available only to cases of forcible oral copulation against a disabled individual and not in those of forcible oral copulation against an unconscious/highly intoxicated victim
+- Formal probation, available only in cases of forcible oral copulation against a disabled individual and not in those of forcible oral copulation against an unconscious/highly intoxicated victim

 However, if the supposed victim was a child (i.e., under eighteen years when you committed the offense), the possible prison term will increase.
 In this case, you could face:

-- Twelve, ten, or eight years in prison if they were below 14 years or older
+- Eight, ten, or twelve years in prison if the victim was below 14 years old

-- Ten, eight, or six years in prison if they were 14 years or older
+- Six, eight, or ten years in prison if the victim was 14 years or older

 Forcible Oral Copulation in Concert

-If you’re supposed to have perpetrated forcible oral copulation in concert, the punishment will also be harsher.
+If you allegedly perpetrated forcible oral copulation in concert, the punishment will be harsher.
 The phrase ‘in concert’ means together with a minimum of one other person.
 The enhanced sentence applies either if you simply aided and abetted the perpetrator in committing the oral copulation act or you individually took part in the act.
 The possible state prison terms for forcible oral copulation in concert include:

-- Fourteen, twelve, or ten years when the victim involved is a child under fourteen years.
+- Ten, twelve, or fourteen years when the victim involved is a child under 14 years of age

-- Twelve, ten, or eight years when the victim in question is a child 14 years or older
+- Eight, ten, or twelve years when the victim in question is a child 14 years or older

-- Nine, seven, or five years when the victim isn’t a minor
+- Five, seven, or nine years when the victim isn’t a minor

 The Requirement to Register as a Sex Offender

 If you’re guilty of forcible oral copulation, you’ll be subjected to the obligation to register as a sex offender.
 In this case, you’ll be required to register for life.
-The Sex Offender Registration Act mandates that any person convicted of a sex offense and resides in California registers with the law enforcement officers of the county/city where they live, and they must renew this registration:
+The Sex Offender Registration Act mandates that any person convicted of a sex offense residing in California register with law enforcement officers of the county/city where they live, and they must also renew this registration: